 We drove to the nearby Cedar Falls parking lot and did the 0.75 mile loop trail.
 This one has some rocks and stairs to navigate but overall is very easy.
 The falls are much larger than pictures indicate and part of the trail goes along the creek – very enjoyable.

-We were staying about 20 minutes east of the park, and pretty much all the food options are up in Logan, so we drove up to Rock House to then pick up dinner in Logan and swing back down to our cabin.
-We parked at the upper lot and did the 1 mile loop (which ends at the lower lot, short walk from there).
+We were staying about 20 minutes east of the park, and pretty much all the food options are up in Logan, so we drove up to Rock House next.
+We parked at the upper lot and did the 1 mile loop (which ends at the lower lot, short walk between the lots).
 Rock House is really neat – our kids loved exploring the area and it’s the truest cave-like setting in the area.

 Picked up dinner from Olde Dutch (good, hearty meals) and ate at our cabin.
 Stayed at Bit o Country – more on the rustic side when compared with the new, more-luxurious cabins that are all over the area but very clean and suited our needs just fine.